 A good carer will always want to learn more, and usually hold qualifications in health and social care as well as specific training for health conditions such as Parkinson’s and Alzheimer’s.

 3. Experienced and confident

-An experienced carer who has received good training and professional development from their employer will be confident and provide care with seamless ease.
-They will respectfully deal with personal care such as washing, toileting, and period or bowel management, while preserving your dignity.
+An experienced carer who has received good training, professional development, experience and qualifications from their employer will be confident and provide care with seamless ease.
+They will respectfully deal with personal care such as washing, toileting, and period or bowel management while preserving your dignity.

 4. Respect your choices